 Once the link is clicked, the user is to be directed to the third-party website.
 The third-party website must be on a separate website domain, and not have a reciprocal link back to the Distributor’s website.
 These Policies apply to Distributor websites, Internet ads, Distributor posts to blogs, guest books, and forums and mediums of electronic communication.

 4.2.3 DOMAIN NAMES AND EMAIL ADDRESSES Distributors may not use or attempt to register any of Sisel’s trade names, trademarks, service names, service marks, product names, the Company’s name, or any derivative thereof, for any Internet domain name.
-Similarly, Distributors may not incorporate or attempt to incorporate any of the Company’s trade names, trademarks, service names, service marks, product names, the Company’s name, or any derivative thereof, into any electronic mail address, twitter username or handle, or similar social media communication now in existence or later developed.
+Similarly, Distributors may not incorporate or attempt to incorporate any of the Company’s trade names, trademarks, service names, service marks, product names, the Company’s name, or any derivative thereof, into any electronic mail address, Facebook, Instagram, YouTube, Twitter, Snapchat usernames, ID’s addresses or profiles, or in similar social media communication now in existence or later developed.
 Distributor agrees to immediately transfer and assign to the Company any registration of Company’s names, trademarks or service marks, including domain names reserved or registered at no charge in violation of this policy.
 This obligation shall survive the termination of this Agreement.

 Any Distributor, Preferred Customer, or agent thereof, who registers or acquires a domain utilizing Sisel’s name or derivation thereof (misspellings, country identifiers, etc.), or registers any domain utilizing a Sisel product name or intended product name, shall be deemed to have registered such domain in bad faith, with no legitimate right or interest other than for the purpose of creating an identical or confusingly similar domain to a name or mark used by Sisel.
 Distributors or Preferred Customers who register or acquire any such domain agree to transfer and assign all rights and interest in the domain(s) to Sisel at cost, and Sisel shall have the right but not the obligation to acquire and/or use such domains.
 In the event a Distributor or Preferred Customers does not transfer a domain to Sisel upon request, then such Distributor or Preferred Customer agrees to pay Sisel a liquidated damage in the amount of the filing fee under the Uniform Dispute Resolution Procedure of the WIPO.
 Refusal to transfer such domain(s) to Sisel upon request shall be deemed further proof that the purpose and intent in acquiring such domains, is to create an identical or confusingly similar domain, in bad faith, and with no legitimate right or interest.

 4.2.4 TRADEMARKS AND COPYRIGHTS Sisel does not allow the use of its trade names, trademarks, designs or symbols by any person, including a Sisel Distributors, without its prior, written permission in each instance.
+Similarly, any allowed use of Sisel’s copyrighted materials, trademarks or other intellectual property is automatically revoked upon termination of a Distributor’s account.
 Distributors may not produce for sale or distribution any recorded Company events, speeches, seminars, telephone calls, or similar content without written permission from Sisel.
 Distributors may not reproduce for sale or for personal use any recording of Company-produced audio or video tape presentations or other marketing materials.
 The name of Sisel and other names as may be adopted by Sisel such as product names are proprietary trade names, trademarks and service marks of Sisel.
 As such, these marks are of great value to Sisel and are supplied to Distributors for their use only in an expressly authorized manner.
-Use of Sisel’s name on any item not produced by the Company is prohibited except as follows:
+Use of Sisel’s name on any item not produced by the Company is prohibited except it specifically includes: